ngageoint/geopackage-js/docs/examples/GeoPackageToGo/README.md

 This example page opens a GeoPackage with local landmarks, pizza restaurants, vectors of the parks, and OpenStreetMap tiles from St. Louis and displays them on a Leaflet map.

+Want to learn more?
+See the API [documentation](http://ngageoint.github.io/geopackage-js/jsdoc/module-geoPackage-GeoPackage.html).

 ### Run

 You can run this example using any web server.
 For simplicity, I prefer to use the Python module SimpleHTTPServer.
 If you have python installed, then you already have this module as well.